luciotato/usdnear-stable/README.md

 # USDNEAR Overcollateralized Convertible Stablecoin

-The first NEAR Stablecoin, backed by staking, with self-paid low interest, and convertible.
+The first Stablecoin for the NEAR Ecosystem, backed by staking, with self-paid low interest, and convertible.

 ## Advantages